 5. Mulch indoor plants

-Step 2 : Let the wires soak in water for a few minutes.
+Step 2: Soak the wires in water for a few minutes.
 Then start by planting the end in the soil, making sure that it is in good contact with the soil.
 To hold it in place, you can use wooden sticks.
 Place the other end in the reserve.

 7. Create a greenhouse effect with a canvas